Eco-research Expeditions

 Project Collaborators:

-Lake Broadwater Natural History Association; Centre for Innovative Conservation Strategies, Griffith University, Southern Cross University and PPBio Australasia.
+Lake Broadwater Natural History Association, Southern Cross University and Hero Ecology.

-Lake Broadwater is a large, ephemeral wetland located approximately 30km to the west of Dalby in southeastern Queensland.
+Lake Broadwater is a ephemeral wetland located west of Dalby in southeastern Queensland.
 The lake has long been the focus of research interest by scientists and interested members of the local community.
-The Lake Broadwater Conservation Park covers an area of 1800ha and is jointly managed by the Queensland EPA and Wambo Shire Council.
+The Lake Broadwater Conservation Park covers an area of 1,800ha and is jointly managed by the Queensland EPA and Wambo Shire Council.

 Lake Broadwater is located on the western edge of the Darling Downs.
 Vegetation includes lakeside Red Gum woodland with Pilliga Grey Box - Ironbark - Cypress Pine - Brigalow forests and woodlands in more arid areas.
 Following rain, the lake becomes a mecca for waterfowl.
-An elevated bird hide is located near to the Natural History Museum and allows expansive views over the protected southern areas of wetland.
 Over 240 bird species have been recorded.

-Our regular expeditions to Lake Broadwater focus on two separate projects: (i) Koala ecology and metapopulation dynamics, and (ii) reptile ecology.
-For the koala project we have established a series of field sites based on a 350m x 350m sampling grid over the entire area.
-Field work involves sampling for koala densities and activity using a methodology called the Spot Assessment Technique.
-Using GIS modelling our objective is to obtain an accurate picture of the distribution of koalas within the Lake Broadwater Conservation Park, in addition to gathering data on koala food tree preferences, estimating population size, obtaining demographic data and maintaining an overview of the health status of the population.
-Koala work is undertaken on an annual basis, generally the second week of October each year and involves a 5- 7 day field trip.
+Our annual expeditions to Lake Broadwater primarily focus on koalas to which end we have established a series of permanent monitoring sites based on a 350m x 350m sampling grid over the entire area.
+Field work involves sampling for koala activity using a methodology called the Spot Assessment Technique.
+Using GIS modelling our objective is to obtain an accurate picture of changes to the distribution of koalas within the Lake Broadwater Conservation Park over time.
+We have also been monitoring the Lake's Pale-headed Snake population since 2010 and have many of the snakes micro-chipped to assist our work through processes of mark-recapture.
+With Cane Toads being recorded at the Lake for the the first time in 2016, we are in a position to monitor impacts on the ecology of this highly specialised snake.

 Accommodation:

-We will be camping in the Lake Broadwater camping areas with access to work space, hot showers and cooking facilities.
+We camp in the Lake Broadwater camping area with access to work space, hot showers and cooking facilities.
 Participants should bring their own camping equipment, including a sleeping bag, mat and pillow.

 Meals: Food and beverages are supplied.